Do you know the key difference between a Polytechnic and a university?

 - Polytechnics are more practical and offer technical degree programs.
 University courses are equally balanced between theoretical and practical content.

-- Polytechnics provide industry-specific training that allows students to achieve rewarding careers in a shorter time period than University courses.
+- Polytechnics provide industry-specific training that allows students to achieve rewarding careers in a shorter period than University courses.

 - The approach of universities is broader and they teach a variety of subjects, with an emphasis placed on basic knowledge.
 There are also a few labs and project assignments.